FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

  * `:::freefem pivtol` : `:::freefem real` value to set the pivot tolerance for the linear solver.
 A smaller number pivots for sparsity, a larger number pivots for stability.
 The value has to be in the $[0,1]$ interval and is set to $10^{-6}$ by default.

- * `:::freefem brf` : Bounds relax factor : before starting the optimization, the bounds given by the user are relaxed.
+ * `:::freefem brf` : Bound relax factor: before starting the optimization, the bounds given by the user are relaxed.
 This option sets the factor for this relaxation.
-If it is set to zero, then the bounds relaxation is disabled.
+If it is set to zero, then the bound relaxation is disabled.
 This `:::freefem real` has to be positive and its default value is $10^{-8}$.

  * `:::freefem objvalue` : An identifier to a `:::freefem real` type variable to get the last value of the objective function (best value in case of success).

  * `:::freefem mumin` : Minimal value for the barrier parameter $\mu$, a `:::freefem real` with $10^{-11}$ as default value.

  * `:::freefem linesearch` : A boolean which disables the line search when set to `:::freefem false`.
 The line search is activated by default.
-When disabled, the method becomes a standard Newton algorithm other the primal-dual system.
+When disabled, the method becomes a standard Newton algorithm instead of a primal-dual system.
 The global convergence is then no longer assured, meaning that many initializers could lead to diverging iterates.
 But on the other hand, it can be useful when trying to catch a precise local minimum without having some out of control process making the iterate caught by some other near optimum.

 ## Some short examples using IPOPT

 !!!example "Ipopt variational inequality"
-	A very simple example consisting in, given two functions $f $ and $g$ (defined on $\Omega\subset\R^{2}$), minimizing $J(u) = \displaystyle{\frac{1}{2}\int_{\Omega} \vert\nabla u\vert^{2} - \int_{\Omega}fu}\ $, with $u\leq g$ almost everywhere :
+	A very simple example consisting of, given two functions $f $ and $g$ (defined on $\Omega\subset\R^{2}$), minimizing $J(u) = \displaystyle{\frac{1}{2}\int_{\Omega} \vert\nabla u\vert^{2} - \int_{\Omega}fu}\ $, with $u\leq g$ almost everywhere :

 	```freefem
 	// Solve